 Flooding can be caused by multiple sources, whether a sudden heavy rain, the failure of a dam, tropical storms or hurricanes, or broken water pipes within the building.
 If flooding occurs within the building, the affected site will follow the EVACUATE instructions listed above.
-The schools listed below within Click or tap here to enter text. are within range to be most impacted by floodwaters from dam failure or storms:
+The schools listed below within [School Division] are within range to be most impacted by floodwaters from dam failure or storms:

-- 1. [School 1 Name]: Click or tap here to enter text. - 2.
-[School 2 Name]: Click or tap here to enter text. - 3.
-[School 3 Name]: Click or tap here to enter text.
+- 1. [School 1 Name]

+- 2. [School 2 Name]

+- 3. [School 3 Name]